ripslinger17/PolyglotPracticeHub/README.md

 ## Features

 - **Multi-Language Support:** Explore a curated collection of exercises and challenges tailored for different programming languages.
-- **Structured Learning:** Progress through organized sections that cover fundamental concepts to advanced topics in each language.
+- **Structured Learning:** Progress through organized sections that cover fundamental concepts to advanced topics in each language (in progress).
 - **Contribution:** Contribute your own challenges or solutions to help others learn and improve.

 ## Getting Started